-Written by Steve Lao, M.P.H., child welfare data specialist, and Elizabeth Jones-Ferguson, M.S.W., child welfare data specialist lead, Children's Bureau Child and Family Services Review team
+Written by Steve Lao, M.P.H., child welfare data specialist, and Elizabeth Jones-Ferguson, M.S.W., child welfare data specialist lead, CWRP contractors for the Children's Bureau Child and Family Services Review team

 The statewide assessment (SWA) is the first phase of the Child and Family Services Review (CFSR).
 During this phase, states assess the extent to which their child welfare system functions effectively to provide for the safety, permanency, and well-being of children and families whom the system serves.
 The assessment, done in collaboration with key partners and stakeholders, requires a comprehensive analysis of the state's programs, processes, and practices to determine the degree to which they produce desired results on the seven outcomes and seven systemic factors associated with the CFSR.

 The assessment highlights the importance of having a shared vision that is reflected in the design of system structures and processes, as well as in the quality of practices and services delivered.
 Some questions to consider about the state's child welfare system in preparation for the SWA include the following:

 - Is the state's vision for its child welfare system well-communicated and well-understood?

 - Are system structures, programs, processes, and practices aligned with the vision?